awsdocs/amazon-glacier-developer-guide/doc_source/api-vaults-get.md

 This operation lists all vaults owned by the calling user’s account\.
 The list returned in the response is ASCII\-sorted by vault name\.

 By default, this operation returns up to 10 items per request\.
 If there are more vaults to list, the `marker` field in the response body contains the vault Amazon Resource Name \(ARN\) at which to continue the list with a new List Vaults request; otherwise, the `marker` field is `null`\.
-In your next List Vaults request you set the `marker` parameter to the value Amazon Glacier returned in the responses to your previous List Vaults request\.
+In your next List Vaults request you set the `marker` parameter to the value Amazon S3 Glacier \(Glacier\) returned in the responses to your previous List Vaults request\.
 You can also limit the number of vaults returned in the response by specifying the `limit` parameter in the request\.

 ## Requests<a name="api-vaults-get-requests"></a>